Luke Devotional Commentary

 Luke 16:13

-Elijah once challenged Israel: how long will you hesitate between two opinions, and James warned Christians that an indecisive and double minded man is unstable in all his ways.
+Elijah once challenged Israel: "How long will you hesitate between two opinions?"
+And James warned Christians that an indecisive and double minded man is unstable in all his ways.

-Conflict of interest enters-in read more...
+Conflict of interest read more...

 Luke 16:31